UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries: Experiments

 \textbf{Visualization of the Emotion Fusion.} Moreover, to further demonstrate the expressive capacity of our framework, we investigate \emph{emotion fusion}, which synthesizes visual content conditioned on multiple emotional representations simultaneously rather than being restricted to a single label.
 As shown in Fig.~\hyperref[fig:transfer_merged]{10(b)}, such fusion generates complex and nuanced affective imagery that transcends simple emotion transfer.
 For example, combining \emph{Amusement} with \emph{Awe} produces vibrant and spectacular amusement park scenes, while \emph{Amusement + Contentment} yields warm and joyful imagery featuring playful pets and festive decorations.
 In contrast, fusions such as \emph{Amusement + Fear} introduce unsettling or eerie elements into otherwise cheerful contexts, and \emph{Amusement + Sadness} results in colorful amusement settings juxtaposed with somber atmospheres.
-Beyond producing visually compelling examples, these results highlight the model’s ability to dynamically capture and reconcile distinct affective cues within a single scene.
-By flexibly adjusting the relative influence of each emotion, the framework can generate outputs ranging from subtle blends to strongly contrasting emotional expressions.
-This demonstrates that our approach not only enriches the diversity and realism of generated content but also enables fine-grained control over the affective tone of imagery.
 Such capabilities are particularly valuable for applications that demand nuanced emotional storytelling, including digital art, film production, virtual reality, and advertising.
-Ultimately, emotion fusion underscores the advantage of our unified framework in moving beyond conventional single-emotion conditioning, paving the way for more expressive and contextually rich visual emotion generation.